Basics of Crypto Security

 How do blockchains work?

-You could think of a blockchain as a global, publicly-transparent property in the form of a shared ledger (database), where lots of digital coins are assigned to people, and locked by their individual encryption keys.
-People can prove their ownership or confirm a transfer of their coins by initiating a transfer with their unique private key).
+You could think of a blockchain as a global, shared ledger (computer database) that publicly and transparently keeps track of digital property.
+Lots of digital coins are assigned to people, securely locked by their individual encryption keys.
+People can confirm a transfer or prove ownership of their coins by initiating a transfer with their unique private key).
 People interact with their digital coins or tokens through the use of digital wallet software.

 Why would such a strange-sounding system of exchange come about?
 Cryptocurrencies were designed to exist outside of central authority or government control.
 They achieve this independence due to the way that blockchains can be decentralized to run on a group of independent computers, instead of operated by a single organization.
-In fact, because anyone can interact with or even have their computer run part of a public blockchain network has made it arguably the most significant disruptive technology since the birth of the internet.
+In fact, because anyone can interact with or even have their computer run part of a public blockchain network, it is arguably the most significant disruptive technology since the birth of the internet.

 A public blockchain network achieves decentralization by synchronizing the activity and computing power of many different computers to validate (confirm) each transaction and to demonstrate the integrity of the entire chain of transactions.
-It stores each transaction publicly and permanently as they occur.
-Because there is no single person or entity in charge of a distributed network, there is no one to regulate, control, or shut it down.
+It stores each transaction publicly and permanently as it is validated.
+Because there is no single person or entity in charge of such a distributed network, there is no one to regulate, control, or shut it down.
 Anyone can buy, sell, or send cryptocurrency to others directly, without the aid of any bank or other third party.
-But just because every transaction on a blockchain is visible for everyone to see doesn't mean you'll know who is sending money to whom - the blockchain record shows the wallet addresses used in a given transaction, not who controls those wallets.
+But just because every transaction on a blockchain is visible for everyone to see doesn't mean you'll know who is sending or receiving digital money - the blockchain record shows the digital wallet addresses used in a given transaction, but not who controls those wallets.

 When a new transaction is initiated, multiple "miners" (independent participants who run computer "nodes") perform a technical verification of that transaction and receive a cryptocurrency transaction fee for doing so.
 Each verification is also validated by other nodes, achieving "consensus," and then transactions are permanently added to the public blockchain.
 The chances for fraud are minimized - some say eliminated - by the fact that it would be very hard to get thousands of miners in multiple countries to conspire to perform false validations.
 Miners are financially incentivized to keep the blockchain honest and accurate.